-We currently have 3 Primary academies in our MAT, with a further 2 Primary Schools and 2 Special Schools due to convert very soon.
+We currently have 5 Primary Academies and 2 Special School Academies in our MAT.
 In addition to these, we also have one associate member school.
 Our Head Office is at Watermill School in Stoke-on-Trent.

 The Board of Trustees

 The Board of Trustees, the body that oversees the running of the Trust, meets twice each term and is supported in its work by the Clerk to the Board.
 The Board consists of the Senior Executive Leader and 11 other Trustees.
 Headteachers are also invited to all Trustee Board meetings and committee meetings.
 The Trust’s Chief Finance Officer also attends all Trust Board meetings and relevant committee meetings.

 Each of our MAT schools has a Headteacher or Executive Headteachers and a Local Governing Board.
 Responsibilities are delegated to each of these via the Trust’s agreed scheme of delegation.
 All members, Trustees, Headteachers/Executive Headteachers and Governors share the vison, mission and moral purpose of the Trust.